Alexandra Volcanic Group: Tectonics

-To its west, under the Tasman Sea are the even older volcanoes associated with the Northland-Mohakatino volcanic belt (Mohakatino Volcanic Arc) which are of a subduction-related origin but which include the still active Mount Taranaki at the southern end of this belt.
+To its west, under the Tasman Sea are the even older volcanoes associated with the Northland-Mohakatino volcanic belt (Mohakatino Volcanic Arc) which are of a subduction-related origin.
+These include the still active Mount Taranaki at the southern end of this belt.
 The Taranaki Fault is between the two sets of volcanoes.
-To the south east are more back arc volcanoes including now the volcanoes of the Taupō Volcanic Zone which have now been continuously active for over 2 million years.
-Between Karioi and Pirongia the highland terrain of the Karioi horst block is interrupted by the mongenic volcanoes of Okete volcanic field.
+To the south east are more back arc volcanoes including presently the volcanoes of the Taupō Volcanic Zone which have now been continuously active for over 2 million years.
+Between Karioi and Pirongia the highland terrain of the Karioi horst block is interrupted by the monogenic volcanoes of Okete volcanic field.
 The lineament then extends into the Hamilton Basin, a major rift-related depression bound by the Waipa Fault Zone with the arc basaltic volcanoes of Pukehoua, Kakepuku, Te Kawa, Tokanui.
-Kairangi is the furtherist to the east and has been dated at 2.62 ± 0.17 million years ago.
+Kairangi is the furtherest to the east and has been dated at 2.62 ± 0.17 million years ago.